 November 19, 1863- Dedication of the Soldiers' National Cemetery at Gettysburg.
 President Abraham Lincoln delivers the Gettysburg Address.

-November 23-25, 1863- The Battle for Chattanooga.
-Union forces break the Confederate siege of the city in successive attacks.
+November 23-25, 1863- Battles for Chattanooga.
+US forces break the Confederate siege of the city in successive attacks.
 The most notable event is the storming of Lookout Mountain on November 24 and Battle of Missionary Ridge the following day.
-The decisive Union victory sends the Confederate Army south into Georgia where General Bragg reorganizes his forces before resigning from command on November 30.
+The decisive Federal victory sends the Confederate Army south into Georgia where General Bragg reorganizes his forces before resigning from command on November 30.

 November 26-December 1, 1863- The Mine Run Campaign.
-Meade's Army of the Potomac marches against Lee's Army of Northern Virginia south of the Rapidan River, east of Orange Court House.
+US General Meade's Army of the Potomac marches against Confederate General Lee's Army of Northern Virginia south of the Rapidan River, east of Orange Court House.
 Lee reacts and throws up a line of defenses along the banks of Mine Run Creek.
 After several days of probing the defenses, Meade withdraws north of the Rapidan and goes into winter quarters.

 November 27 to December 3, 1863- Siege of Knoxville, Tennessee.
-Confederate troops under General James Longstreet lay siege to the city of Knoxville held by Union forces under General Ambrose Burnside.
+Confederate troops under General James Longstreet lay siege to the city of Knoxville held by Federal forces under General Ambrose Burnside.
 Longstreet finally attacks on November 30 but is repulsed with heavy losses.
-The arrival of Union reinforcements forces him to withdraw to Greeneville, Tennessee, where his corps will spend the winter.
+The arrival of US reinforcements forces him to withdraw to Greeneville, Tennessee, where his corps will spend the winter.

-December 8, 1863- Lincoln Issues his Proclamation of Amnesty and Reconstruction, which would pardon those who participated in the "existing rebellion" if they take an oath to the Union.
+December 8, 1863- Lincoln Issues his Proclamation of Amnesty and Reconstruction, which would pardon those who participated in the "existing rebellion" if they take an oath to the United States.

 February 9, 1864- Escape from Libby Prison, Richmond.
-After weeks of digging, 109 Union officers made their escape from the notorious Libby Prison, the largest and most sensational escape of the war.
-Though 48 of the escapees were later captured and two drowned, 59 were able to make their way into Union lines.
+After weeks of digging, 109 United States officers made their escape from the notorious Libby Prison, the largest and most sensational escape of the war.
+Though 48 of the escapees were later captured and two drowned, 59 were able to make their way into US lines.

 February 27, 1864- In Georgia, Camp Sumter Prison Camp opens.
 Universally referred to as Andersonville Prison Camp, it will become notorious for overcrowded conditions and a high death rate among its inmates.

-February 14-20, 1864- Union Capture and Occupation of Meridian, Mississippi.
-Union forces under William T. Sherman enter the city of Meridian, Mississippi after a successful month of campaigning through the central part of the state.
-The capture of this important southern town, well known for its industry and storage capabilities, severely hampers the efforts of Confederate commanders to sustain their armies in the deep south, Georgia and west of the Mississippi River.
+February 14-20, 1864- Federal capture and occupation of Meridian, Mississippi.
+Federal forces under William T. Sherman enter the city of Meridian, Mississippi after a successful month of campaigning through the central part of the state.
+The capture of this important Southern town, well known for its industry and storage capabilities, severely hampers the efforts of Confederate commanders to sustain their armies in the Deep South, Georgia and west of the Mississippi River.

-February 17, 1864- First Successful Submarine Attack of the Civil War.
+February 17, 1864- First successful submarine attack of the Civil War.
 The CSS H.L.
-Hunley, a seven-man submergible craft, attacked the USS Houstonic outside of Charleston, South Carolina.
+Hunley, a seven-man submergible craft, attacked the USS Housatonic outside of Charleston, South Carolina.
 Struck by the submarine's torpedo, the Housatonic broke apart and sank, taking all but five of her crew with her.
 Likewise, the Hunley was also lost and never heard from again until discovered in 1995 at the spot where it sank after the attack.

-March 2, 1864- Ulysses S. Grant is appointed lieutenant general, a rank revived at the request of President Lincoln.
-Grant assumes command of all Union Armies in the field the following day.
+March 2, 1864- US General Ulysses S. Grant is appointed lieutenant general, a rank revived at the request of President Lincoln.
+Grant assumes command of all United States Armies in the field the following day.

 April 8, 1864- Battle of Sabine Crossroads or Mansfield, Louisiana, the first major battle of the Red River Campaign in Louisiana.

 April 9, 1864- Battle of Pleasant Hill, Louisiana.
-The Union Army under Banks defeats the attempt by Confederate forces under General Richard Taylor to drive them out of Louisiana.
-Unfortunately, the result of the campaign would be less than desired as it drew to a close in the first week of May with Confederates still in firm control of most of the state.
+The United States Army under Banks defeats the attempt by Confederate forces under General Richard Taylor to drive them out of Louisiana.
+The result of the campaign would be less than desired as it drew to a close in the first week of May with Confederates still in control of most of the state.

 April 12, 1864- Capture of Fort Pillow, Tennessee.
-After a rapid raid through central and western Tennessee, Confederate cavalry under Nathan Bedford Forrest attacked and overwhelmed the Union garrison at Fort Pillow, located on the Mississippi River.
-Among those garrisoning the fort were African American troops, many of whom were murdered by Forrest's angered troopers after they had surrendered.
-The affair was investigated and though charges of an atrocity were denied by Confederate authorities, the events at Fort Pillow cast a pall over Forrest's reputation and remained an emotional issue throughout the remainder of the war and after.
+After a rapid raid through central and western Tennessee, Confederate cavalry under Nathan Bedford Forrest attacked and overwhelmed the Federal garrison at Fort Pillow, located on the Mississippi River.
+Forrest's troops murdered nearly 300 United States soldiers after they had surrendered, most of whom were African American.
+Congress investigated the affair and while Confederate authorities denied any wrongdoing, the events at Fort Pillow cast a pall over Forrest's reputation and remained an emotional issue throughout the remainder of the war and after.

 May 7, 1864- Beginning of the Atlanta Campaign.
-With three Union armies under his command, General William T. Sherman marched south from Tennessee into Georgia against the Confederate Army of Tennessee under General Joseph Johnston, the objective being the city of Atlanta.
+With three US Armies under his command, General William T. Sherman marched south from Tennessee into Georgia against the Confederate Army of Tennessee under General Joseph Johnston, the objective being the city of Atlanta.

 May 11, 1864- Battle of Yellow Tavern.
 Six miles north of Richmond, Confederate cavalry under General J.E.B.
-Stuart blocked a force of Union cavalry under General Philip Sheridan.
+Stuart block Federal cavalry under General Philip Sheridan.
 General Stuart was mortally wounded during the encounter.

 May 14-15, 1864- Battle of Resaca, Georgia.
 General Sherman's armies are blocked at Resaca by General Johnston's Army of Tennessee.
 After two days of maneuvering and intense fighting, Johnston withdraws.
 Sherman will advance but take precautions against ordering any further massed assaults where high casualties may occur.

 June 1-3, 1864- Battle of Cold Harbor, Virginia.
-Relentless and bloody Union attacks fail to dislodge Lee's army from its strong line of defensive works northeast of Richmond.
+Relentless and bloody US attacks fail to dislodge Lee's army from its strong line of defensive works northeast of Richmond.

-June 8, 1864- Abraham Lincoln is nominated by his party for a second term as president.
+June 8, 1864- Abraham Lincoln is nominated for a second term as president.

-June 10, 1864- Battle of Brice's Crossroads, Mississippi- In spite of being outnumbered almost two to one, Confederate General Nathan Bedford Forrest attacks and routs the Union command under General Samuel Sturgis.
+June 10, 1864-Battle of Brice's Crossroads, Mississippi- In spite of being outnumbered almost two to one, Confederate General Nathan Bedford Forrest attacks and routs the Federal command under General Samuel Sturgis.

 June 15-18, 1864- Assault on Petersburg, Virginia.
 After withdrawing from the lines at Cold Harbor, the Army of the Potomac crossed the James River and with troops from the Army of the James attacked the outer defenses of Petersburg, the primary junction for several southern railroads.
 After four days of bloody attacks, Grant accepts that only a siege can systematically isolate the city and cut off Confederate supplies to the capital of Richmond.